Art Treasures of Madrid and Andalusia

 This morning enjoy a second visit to the Prado Museum, followed by an optional performance in the evening.
 Programme to be announced, not included on the tour price.

 Afternoon at leisure.

-Transfer from the Hotel to Atocha Train station for a high-speed train trip to Cordoba (1 hr, 45 min).
+Transfer from the Hotel to Atocha Train station for a high-speed train trip to Seville (2 hr, 20 min).

 Seville is the fourth-largest city in Spain and capital of Andalusia.
 Located on the banks of the Guadalquivir River, Seville is a spectacularly beautiful city combining fascinating vestiges of Moorish culture, medieval and baroque Christian monuments, grandiose remnants of the 1929 Exposición Iberoamericana with a thriving modern industrial urban centre.